How collective asperity detachments nucleate slip at frictional interfaces: Model

 Note finally that $\varepsilon_\mathrm{p} = \varepsilon_\mathrm{min}^{(i)}$ may be interpreted as a plastic strain, and thus that $\varepsilon_\mathrm{e} = \varepsilon - \varepsilon_\mathrm{min}^{(i)}$ corresponds to an elastic strain.

 \paragraph{Parameters}

 The yield strains are drawn from a Weibull distribution

 for which we use $k = 2$, see Fig.~\ref{fig:si:yield-strains}.
 To avoid difficulties in our algorithm (which is freely available \citep{ElastoPlasticQPot}) we add a small offset $\delta_\mathrm{y}$ to each drawn yield strain, such that $P(\Delta\varepsilon_\mathrm{y} < \delta_\mathrm{y}) = 0$.
-To maximise the steady state regime (highlighted in Fig.~\ref{fig:typical}(a)), the first yield strain of each block is taken from a uniform distribution $\Delta\varepsilon_\mathrm{y} = [\delta_\mathrm{y},1)$.
+To minimise the duration (in strain) of the transient initial loading preceding the steady state (highlighted in Fig.~\ref{fig:typical}(a)), the first yield strain of each block is taken from a uniform distribution $\Delta\varepsilon_\mathrm{y} = [\delta_\mathrm{y},1)$.
 Incompressibility is approximated by $K/G = 10$, whereby the shear modulus $G = 1$.
 Furthermore, the shear wave speed $c_s = \sqrt{G/(2\rho)} = 1/\sqrt{2}$ (note that the factor $1/\sqrt{2}$ appears because of our definition of the shear modulus).
 A crucial final point is that the absolute strains (and stresses) are fixed by the yield strains.
 To stay, as much as possible, within the small strain limit we scale the yield strains by $\varepsilon_0 = 10^{-3} / 2$ (and use $\delta_\mathrm{y} = 10^{-5} / 2$).
 All strains and stresses that appear in diagrams have been rescaled by this typical strain and corresponding typical stress making them $\mathcal{O}(1)$.